gokr/linecross/README.md

 # Linecross

-A configurable Nim port of the [Linecross library](https://github.com/jcwangxp/Linecross).
+A configurable Nim port of the [Crossline library](https://github.com/jcwangxp/Crossline).
 Linecross is a small, self-contained, cross-platform readline replacement with modular extended shortcuts.

+Alternatives to this library are readline, nimnoise etc.

 **NOTE: This package is coded via AI and I admit it may be buggy still!**